 There is a narrow exit for some problems.
 Many carriers treat a curable condition as no longer pre-existing once it stays symptom- and treatment-free for a set stretch — but the stretch varies: about 180 days at some carriers, a full 12 months at others.
 Chronic and orthopedic conditions — cruciate injuries included — usually don't qualify for that reset at all.

 One myth worth correcting: you've probably read that you have to prove a condition wasn't pre-existing.
 In a growing number of states, that's backwards.
-Under the NAIC Pet Insurance Model Act, which about fifteen states have adopted, the insurer carries the burden of proving the exclusion applies.
-Whether that protection covers you depends on your state — more on that below.
+Under the NAIC Pet Insurance Model Act, the insurer carries the burden of proving the exclusion applies.
+The NAIC's Summer 2025 state-action chart counted 16 model-adoption jurisdictions, but the applicable statute and effective date still control where you live — more on that below.

 The Second Knee: Bilateral Exclusions Explained